 There are many facts and equations that have long been forgotten from high school geometry.
 One of which is the definition of pi, a mathematical constant defined by the ratio of a circle’s circumference to its diameter.
 However, we do remember the first three digits of pi, and these numbers marked a sweet celebration every March 14 (or 3.14).
-Countless businesses and grocers hold Pi Day specials, from Whole Foods to pizza parlors to local bakeries, but why wait for them to open up shop?
+Countless businesses and grocers once held Pi Day specials, from Whole Foods to pizza parlors to local bakeries, but this year, we’re taking Pi Day into our own hands.
 Start the festivities early and enjoy pie for every meal—including breakfast!

 1. Fruit Pizza Pie by Jason Wrobel

 If you’re planning on diving into a thick slice of decadently sweet pie later in the day, you might consider starting with a lighter, fresh fruit “pizza” pie.
 Made with gluten-free rice tortillas, a creamy coconut butter sauce, seasonal berries, and flaked coconut, this meal is vibrant, filling, and not too sweet, so you’ll still have room for a luxurious chocolate silk pie or caramel apple pie later that night.

 2. Pumpkin Pie Breakfast Parfait by Feasting on Fruit

 When eaten for breakfast, a pie shot becomes a parfait.
 The secret ingredient to this nutrient-dense, secretly healthy treat is mashed sweet potato.
 It adds a natural sweetness and a complexity of flavor, in addition to amplifying the creaminess which contrasts wonderfully with the crunchy oat and date-based crust.

 Coffee and pie is one of those timeless food pairings.
 While not an everyday indulgence, Pi Day is certainly a time to enjoy this classic combination.
 This is a solid, double-crusted apple pie, and it’s absolutely heavenly any time of the day.